Panaji: Cityscape

-The heart of the city is the Praça da Igreja (Church Square) where the Jardim Garcia de Orta (municipal garden) with the Portuguese Baroque Igreja de Nossa Senhora da Imaculada Conceição, originally built in 1541.
-Other tourist attractions include the old and rebuilt Adilshahi Palace (or Idalção Palace), dating from the sixteenth century, the Institute Menezes Braganza, the Chapel of St. Sebastian and the Fontainhas area—which is considered to be the old Latin Quarter—as well as the nearby beach of Miramar.
+The heart of the city is the Praça da Igreja (Church Square) where the Jardim Garcia de Orta (municipal garden, named after Portuguese botanist Garcia de Orta) with the Portuguese Baroque Igreja de Nossa Senhora da Imaculada Conceição, originally built in 1541.
+Other tourist attractions include the old and rebuilt Adilshahi Palace (or Idalcão Palace), dating from the sixteenth century, the Institute Menezes Braganza, the Chapel of St. Sebastian and the Fontainhas area—which is considered to be the old Latin Quarter—as well as the nearby beach of Miramar.
 Panaji hosted the relics of Saint John Bosco (also known as Don Bosco) until 21 August 2011 at the Don Bosco Oratory.

 One of the capital city's most discerning assets is the Mahalaxmi Temple.
-Located on the Dada Vaidya road (Rua de Saudade during the Portuguese times), the Mahalaxmi deity is the chief object of veneration for all Panjimites, irrespective of caste, class, sex or creed.
+Located on the Dada Vaidya road (known as Rua de Saudade during Portuguese rule), the Mahalaxmi deity is the chief object of veneration for all Panjimites, irrespective of caste, class, sex or creed.

 The carnival celebrations in February include a colourful parade on the streets.
 This is followed by the Shigmo / Xigmo, or Holi.
 The Narkāsūr parade on the night before Diwali in the city is very colourful.

 Well-known places in Panaji are the 18th June Road (a busy thoroughfare in the heart of the town and a shopping area for tourists and locals), Mala area, Miramar beach and the Kala Academy (a cultural centre known for its structure built by architect Charles Correa).
 Kala Academy is a place where Goa showcases its art and culture.

 Palace of Adil Shah (Secretariat Building)

-Situated on the banks of Mandovi River in the heart of Panaji is ‘Old Secretariat’ building popularly known as ‘Adil Shah's Palace’.
+Situated on the banks of Mandovi River in the heart of Panaji is ‘Old Secretariat’ building popularly known as ‘Adil Shah Palace’.
 It was built by Yusuf Adil Shah of the Bijapur Sultanate in around 1500, as a summer residence and fortress.
 The building was armed with 55 cannons and surrounded by a moat.
-The Palace was besieged by Portuguese admiral Afonso de Albuquerque in 1510 and in the mid-1500s the Portuguese conquerors renamed it as ‘Idalcao's Palace’ and was the temporary residence of the first ‘Viceroy of Goa’.
+The Palace was besieged by Portuguese admiral Afonso de Albuquerque in 1510 and in the mid-1500s the Portuguese conquerors renamed it as ‘Hidalcão's Palace’ (Adil Shah was called Hidalcão in Portuguese) and was the temporary residence of the first ‘Viceroy of Goa’.
 In 1963 this ancient structure was renovated by Goa government to house Goa Legislative Assembly.
-This structure today is 'The Goa State Museum'.
+This structure today is the Goa State Museum.